The Bird That Drinks Tears: Factions and Organizations

 An organization dedicated to maintaining and guarding toll roads.
 In the era of King Geugyeon, once called the “Road King,” many guilds operated across remote regions, but only one managing the Siguriat toll road has survived.
 The guild’s oath is “We prepare the way.

 The first guild master began by charging travelers to lower a rope ladder from a cliff hut.
 Over generations, the guild expanded its routes with lifts, tunnels, and toll stations across the Siguriat Mountains.
 They impose tolls that follow a fixed schedule and applied impartially to all travelers, regardless of status or circumstance.
 Those who pay receive lodging, meals, medical aid, and protection, while those who refuse are considered enemies.
 The guild venerates the mountain goat, as the first guild master discovered the path while searching for a lost goat.

 Adaptations

 Video Games

 The game development rights for The Bird That Drinks Tears have been held by Krafton since at least 2019, when the company first announced a mobile game based on the novel.
 However, the project faced criticism from both fans of the original work and the broader gaming community for being "a rebranded version of an existing game using the novel's intellectual property."

 In May 2021, Krafton announced that the development would restart from the visual concept stage.

 Beginning in August 2022, Krafton launched "Project Windless," unveiling concept art and trailers for a new adaptation.
-A curated selection of artworks by 17 artists, including renowned film designer Iain McCaig, was published in November 2022 as a 300-page hardcover art book and e-book Crossing the Latitude.

-In 2003, Krafton announced a new Montreal-based development studio for the project, led by former Ubisoft developers.
+In 2023, Krafton announced a new Montreal-based development studio for the project, led by former Ubisoft developers.
+During Sony's February 12, 2026 State of Play, Project Windless was announced to release for the PlayStation 5, Windows and Xbox Series X/S.